RakhithJK/wazuh-wazuh-wiki/Proof-of-concept-guide.md

 - A VirusTotal API key (https://www.virustotal.com)
 - Python installed in the Wazuh manager (`yum -y install python2`)
 - Custom rules and decoders in the Wazuh manager
-- Custom active response script in the monitored endpoint (Linux RHEL)
+- Custom active response script in the monitored endpoint (Linux CentOS)
 - Install `jq` in the monitored endpoint to process the input JSON in the AR script (`yum -y install jq`)

 #### Configuring VirusTotal integration